-Commissioner Dupertuis referred to proposal number 140.71 which refers to Attachment B of the June 2nd Commission packet, specifically programs W-115 and S-115 and expressed a desire to understand how all of those elements come together.
+Commissioner Dupertuis referred to Section 140.71 which refers to Attachment B, specifically W-115 and S-115 and expressed a desire to understand how all of those elements come together.
 Nav Otal said there is no connection.
-Proposal number 140.71 is for project and portfolio management software.
-The others refer to supervisory control and data acquisition (SCADA) software.
+Section 140.71 is for project and portfolio management software.
+The others refer to supervisory control and data acquisition software.
 There are several costs associated with modernizing the systems, including project management and the billing system.

-Fiscal Manager Andy Baker noted that the early outlook was presented to the Commission in early April.
-Since then, staff have continued to work on refining and updating the elements of the budget that at that time still had uncertainty.
+Fiscal Manager Andy Baker noted that the outlook for gas prices was released in early April.
+Since then staff have continued to work on refining and updating the elements of the budget that at that time still had uncertainty.
 Some significant pieces have changed, with the biggest being higher King County costs for wholesale sewer treatment.
-The King County costs in the proposed rate forecast increase by 5.75 percent per year rather than the four percent per year in the early outlook forecast.
+The rates in the proposed rate forecast increase by 5.75 percent per year rather than the four percent per year in the early outlook forecast.
 After 2027 the King County wholesale rates increase at nine percent per year for the next five years.